Mississippi Adult Name Change Petition

 Step 1 – Complete Documents

 To initiate the process, the petitioner must fill out the Petition to Change Name and attach a copy of their birth certificate.
-Petitioners may have the form digitally generated by answering an online interview.
-The petitioner must sign the completed form in front of a notary public.
+Petitioners can choose to answer an online questionnaire to complete the form.
+In either case, the petitioner must sign the completed form in front of a notary public.

 Before filing, the petitioner must also complete a Civil Coversheet and an Order to Change Name.